Enjana-mavitrika/anglais/README.md

 the integrated acquisition function**
  How it look like (6) # polycop

- +Advantages :
+ ###### Advantages :

-   -It takes in consideration the uncertainty for hyperparameters for EI and probability of improvement.
+   + It takes in consideration the uncertainty for hyperparameters for EI and probability of improvement.
-   -It's possible to have a Monte Carlo estimate of the integrated EI.
+   + It's possible to have a Monte Carlo estimate of the integrated EI.
 [What is Monte Carlo ?](https://www.youtube.com/watch?v=AyBNnkYrSWY)
-   -It's computationally dominated by the cubic cost of solving an N-dimensional linear system (cubic complexity).
+   + It's computationally dominated by the cubic cost of solving an N-dimensional linear system (cubic complexity).

-### 3.2 Modeling Costs ( solve LIMITATION 2 )
+### 3.2 Modeling Costs ( solve LIMITATION (2) )

 #### Ultimate Target :